johnj102608/college_town_restaurant_market_analysis/README.md

 | Low Demand / Low Saturation | Niche Opportunity |
 | Low Demand / High Saturation | Structurally Challenging |

-This reframes the evaluation from descriptive metrics to decision-oriented strategy.
+This reframes the evaluation from descriptive metrics to a decision-oriented strategy.

 ---